QuantEcon/lecture-jax/lectures/keras.md

 The first implements linear regression.

-This is achieved by constructing a neural network with just one layer, that maps to a single dimension (since the prediction
+This is achieved by constructing a neural network with just one layer, that maps to a single dimension (since the prediction is real-valued).

 The input `model` will be an instance of `keras.Sequential`, which is used to group a stack of layers into a single prediction model.